 Images and files shared by users are stored and retrieved in one of three options.

-- For enterprises sharing very large amounts of data, a Network-Attached Storage server may be used, which can scale to peta-bytes if necessary.
+For enterprises sharing very large amounts of data, a Network Attached Storage (NAS) server may be used, which can scale to petabytes if necessary.

-- Alternatively, for both ease-of-use and scale, Amazon’s S3 file storage service is another option as well.
+Alternatively, for both ease-of-use and scale, a third option is to use Amazon’s S3 file storage service.

-Mattermost Enterprise Edition customers can contact Mattermost, Inc. for advisory on deployment options for their specific environments.
+Mattermost Enterprise Edition customers can contact Mattermost, Inc. for advice on deployment options for their specific environments.
 The following section describes common deployment configurations.

 Mattermost can be deployed behind your company firewall on a private network with access from the outside via a Virtual Private Network (VPN).
 This means running a VPN client on the mobile devices and desktop computers that need to access Mattermost.

 The Mattermost Push Notification Service (MPNS) should be behind your firewall on your private network.
-MPNS does not connect with mobile apps directly, it forwards push notifications from the Mattermost server to a relay service for iTunes or Google Play, or to mobile apps within an Enterprise App Store.
+MPNS does not connect with mobile apps directly, it forwards push notifications from the Mattermost server to a relay service for the App Store or Google Play, or to mobile apps within an Enterprise App Store.

-Certificate-based authentication for mobile devices is planned for Mattermost E20, contact the Enterprise Sales Team for more information.
+For support for certificate-based authentication for mobile devices, contact the Enterprise Sales team for more information.